 First Published: 1 Sep 2009

 One of the leading contemporary Asian film auteurs, Park Chan-wook has been a name synonymous with ‘revenge’.
-Most well-known for films such as Sympathy for Mr. Vengeance (2002), Oldboy (2003), and Sympathy for Lady Vengeance (2005) which make up his unofficial ‘vengeance’ trilogy, Park has now established himself not only as a film festival favorite, but also arguably the most highly-rated Korean filmmaker of the last decade.
+Most well-known for films such as Sympathy for Mr. Vengeance (2002), Oldboy (2003), and Lady Vengeance (2005) which make up his unofficial ‘vengeance’ trilogy, Park has now established himself not only as a film festival favorite, but also arguably the most highly-rated Korean filmmaker of the last decade.

 Winning the Jury Prize at Cannes, Park’s new picture, Thirst, is distinctive in style and form, albeit in a morbid kind of way.
 It is hard to find an apt description to Park’s style, but in Thirst I would say it is close to a cross between Cronenbergian grotesqueness and Lynchian weirdness.
 And if I may add, a tinge of Kubrickian coldness as well.